Owner / Director, LCSW

 “The people who uphold the values and traditions of camp make it a truly unique place.
 Camp is filled with good people.
 It fosters a community that allows people to build strong relationships and to step out of their comfort zone.
 The confidence that the camp environment infuses in its campers allows them to continue to develop their skills with pride.
 There is no better place to learn about yourself and others.
 Not to mention, we have a ton of fun along the way!”

-When asked what makes Echo Lake such a special place, Matt replied…
+When asked what makes Echo Lake such a special place, Sam replied…

 “Echo Lake has an unique ability to foster an environment that allows people to be truly comfortable, and confident with who they are.
 Each summer is different, yet the values that are upheld throughout the community makes each summer equally familiar.
 At Echo Lake we never settle for doing a ‘good’ job, we consistently evaluate what we do and how we can do it better.
 Echo Lake is an incredible environment to grow and develop, whether it from a personal or professional standpoint.”

 Head Counselor / Communications Manager

 Amanda started at Camp Echo Lake as a lower junior girl in 2004.
 She has been a staff member at camp since 2013, and over the years has worked as a cabin specialist, group leader, Girls’ Camp Program Coordinator and is currently the Junior Girls Head Counselor.
 Amanda has a Bachelors in Psychology and Education from Smith College.
 Amanda uses her background as an elementary school teacher in her summer position as a Head Counselor.